Previous Page Next Page

 • To get help acquiring the child’s medical records from a doctor’s office or hospital, if necessary.

-All contacts with a child’s CVS caseworker, supervisor, program director, and CPS risk manager that are described in this section of policy must be documented in IMPACT within 24 hours.
+All contacts with a child’s CVS caseworker, supervisor, program director, and child safety specialist that are described in this section of policy must be documented in IMPACT within 24 hours.

 See: